All You Need to Know about Labour Welfare Fund

 Labour Welfare Fund is aimed to provide medical care, housing facilities, and educational and recreational facilities to labourers and their dependent family members.
 It is financial support for those who need it.
 It also works to improve working conditions, the standard of living and social security for the workers.

-The Labour welfare fund act was introduced in 1953 by the government of India and administered by the Labour Ministry of Government of India.
+The Labour welfare fund act was introduced in 1953 by the Government of India and administered by the Labour Ministry of the Government of India.
 The act is currently implemented in 16 states of India.
 Under this act, both the employer and employee need to contribute a certain amount towards the welfare of the employee.

 Also Read: Importance Of Employee Mental Welfare